-The situation cries out for dialogue-between India and Pakistan, between India and Kashmiri leaders, and among Kashmiris ...
+The situation cries out for dialogue - between India and Pakistan, between India and Kashmiri leaders, and among Kashmiris ...
 We have urged India to take the necessary steps to engage Kashmiris in a genuine dialogue on their future.
 We

 122 The House of Representatives' International Affairs Committee's sub-committee on.
-Asia and the Pacific, 7 have repeatedly urged Pakistan to end material support for Kashmiri militants as a step toward lowering tension.
-We have also engaged Kashmiri leaders in an effort to get them to think creatively about political solutions.
+Asia and the Pacific, 7 December 1995.